What is the new Profession Map and what is its purpose?

 The focus of the new Profession Map shifts the focus from generic best practice to guidance for values-based decision-making.
 This will prepare people professionals for uncharted territory, steering judgement where no obvious solutions, rules or precedents exist.

-By making it clear what’s expected of people professionals regardless of the context in which they operate in, we’ll help build trust, credibility and esteem in the profession, so that every CIPD member – from HR administrators to OD&D directors – finds themselves more highly regarded by the businesses they work in.
+By making it clear what’s expected of people professionals regardless of the context in which they operate in, we'll help build trust, credibility and esteem in the profession.
+As a result, every CIPD member – from HR administrators to OD&D directors – will find themselves more highly regarded by the businesses they work in.

 This trust and credibility will have a huge impact on the profession’s ability to make a difference to work and working lives, which will make careers in the people profession more rewarding than ever.